 My pants are also uber tight because extra eating and drinking seems to be a part of each friend meetup, and as a rule, I turn down neither drink nor dessert, even if it means doubling or tripling up.

 Truly, neither do I give a care about the extra poundage.
 My goal is to pack in as many visits as time and people will allow.
 If it comes with desert, I ain’t saying no.

 So, by 8am, I am at the Heuther Hotel, in the corner table with Heather.
 A more recent friend of mine, she’s a writer too and one of the wonderful leftovers of my teaching career at Conestoga College.

 While we’re chomping on our breakfast, an unfamiliar woman appears at our table.
 She stands, looks down at the two of us, and directs her gaze on my face.

 My fork is halfway to my mouth with egg, mushroom and toast concoction on it.

 “Are you David Clerk’s niece?” she asks, except it’s more like a demand.

 “Yes, I am.
 How did you know I’m his niece?”

 She does not answer, and instead, she tells me she is Jamaican, perhaps as explanation for what is to come.
 The information is unnecessary, however.
-I recognize the lilt in her voice and the confidence of her posture and stance.
+I recognize the sing song cadence inofher voice and the confidence of her posture and stance.